 How can you really enjoy the freedom of the open road if you carefully plan out your whole trip in advance?

 It's simple.
 You make a plan so you’ll be sure to see everything you want to see, stay within your timeframe and budget, and avoid getting stranded.
-But then once you're out on your journey, you can change your plan whenever the mood hits you.
+But then once you're out on your journey, you can make little changes to your plan whenever the mood hits you.

 You can drive off the Interstate to cruise a beautiful state highway.
-Take an extra long stop at a quirky point of interest (we've especially enjoyed the Navajo Code Talkers Exhibit, World's Largest Hand Dug Well, and Wizard of Oz, Kansas).
-Or spend the night somewhere unexpected.
+Spend the night somewhere unexpected.
+Or take an extra long stop at a quirky point of interest.
+We've especially enjoyed:

 That's how we took the journey of a lifetime.
 (And for the record, we had only two Unscheduled Baby Stops in two weeks, because we planned our travels in a way that would work for our whole family.)